77RedX/Gym-monitoring-system/README.md

 The dataset contains:
 - `date` — date of record
-- `visits` — number of gym visits on that day
+- `duration` — time duration of workout
+- `workout type` — cardio, strength, calisthenics and more..

 Example: